treolabs/treopim/docs/en/faq/general.md

 ## Who is the target group?

-TreoPIM is a highly flexible PIM software that can be used equally well by a broad target group - brands and manufacturers as well as wholesalers, retailers and online retailers.
+TreoPIM is a highly flexible PIM software that can be used equally well by a broad target group - brands and manufacturers as well as wholesalers, gross retailers and online retailers.

-The system can easily be configured according to the type of user and the purpose.
+The system can be easily configured according to the type of user and his purpose.
 New entities and relations to existing entities can also be set up to map special requirements.